NAP Frequently Asked Questions

 Is the UNS different for look-alike applicants?

 Only if a look-alike applicant proposes a new, full-time site that provides primary medical care as its main purpose.
-For this type of look-alike applicant, we will calculate the UNS using the service area ZIP Codes listed on your Form 5B for only your new site(s).
-We will also calculate the UNS based on all the service area ZIP Codes listed in Form 5B: Service Sites for all sites.
+For this type of look-alike applicant, we will calculate the UNS using the service area ZIP codes listed on your Form 5B for only your new site(s).
+We will also calculate the UNS based on all the service area ZIP codes listed in Form 5B: Service Sites for all sites.
 We will use the higher UNS for your NAP application.

 (Added: 6/24/2024)